elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Ability to add extra volumes and volumemounts to prometheus wc scraper.
 - Ability to add extra volumes and volumemounts to fluentd in the workload cluster.
 - Ability to specify certificate authority in fluentd in the workload cluster.
+- Extra Configmap mounts can be configured for the user Grafana.

 ### Changed